-- 1. Specify the rotation. - If the part is not selected, double-click the Selection tool. - In the Transformation subpalette, select the Rotate tool.
+- 1. Specify the rotation. - If the part is not selected, double-click the Selection tool. - In the Transformation subpalette or from the right click context menu, select the Rotate tool.

-- The Message Line reads, Rotate: Pick center of rotation [Shift = Select, Ctrl = Copy (Windows) or Option = Copy (Macintosh)]. - Specify the pivot point (the center of rotation) by clicking the lower endpoint of the left side of the cutout.
+The Message Line reads, Rotate: Pick center of rotation [Shift = Select, Ctrl = Copy (Windows) or Option = Copy (Macintosh)].

+• Specify the pivot point (the center of rotation) by clicking the lower endpoint of the left side of the cutout.